-When a criminal action or emergency occurs on-campus, faculty, staff, students or guests to Fuller should immediately report the incident to the Phoenix Police Department.
+When a criminal action or emergency occurs on-campus, faculty, staff, students, or guests to Fuller should immediately report the incident to the Houston Police Department, in addition to the Director of Fuller Texas.
 "If you See something, Say something."